TheKrakenIO/Operation-KrakenIO-Unveiling-USPS-Scam-Tactics/usps_scam_fuzzer.md

 python usps_scam_fuzzer.py http://suspicious-site.com --delay 0.5 --output results.txt --verbose
 ```
 ## Workflow
-* VPN Reminder: Prompts to use a VPN for privacy (press Enter to continue).
+* VPN Reminder: This prompt reminds you to use a VPN for enhanced privacy (press Enter to continue).
 * Input Validation: Ensures the URL has a scheme (defaults to https:// if missing).
 * SSL Check: Verifies SSL certificate for HTTPS URLs.
 * robots.txt: Lists disallowed paths from robots.txt.
-* Redirect Check: Detects HTTP, JS, or DNS redirects and prompts to fuzz the final URL (or original if no redirects).
+* Redirect Check: Detects HTTP, JS, or DNS redirects and prompts to fuzz the final URL (or the original URL if no redirects are detected).
 * DNS/WHOIS: Displays DNS records and WHOIS data for the apex domain.
 * Fuzzing: Scans for files in files_directories.txt, checking status, size, headers, forms, and capturing screenshots for HTTP 200 responses.
 * Output: Prints results to the console and saves them to the specified file.